 It is important to keep our spending in check, particularly when we receive large amounts of money.
 When we receive a bonus, raise, or windfall; this is the perfect time to apply The 10% Rule.

-The gist of the 10% rule is to take 10% of any post-tax money you receive and to spend it on whatever your heart desires (after thinking about steps 1-3 above).
-I won’t put you in a box, but we do probably need to limit it.
+The 10% rule is applied when you get a raise, promotion, bonus, or other unanticipated money.
+After you look at your post-tax take home pay, take 10% of any money you receive and spend it on whatever your heart desires (after thinking about steps 1-3 above).

 The purpose of the intentional spending philosophy is to remind you of one thing.
 As long as you are obtaining your financial goals, it is perfectly acceptable to spend money!
 Budgeting and personal finance can become so restrictive that it affects your marriage and maybe even your mental health.